cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the validity of public keys.
 As a result, an equivalent error may not manifest until AEAD decryption at the recipient.
 As another example, DHKEM's `AuthDecap()` function will produce invalid output if given the wrong sender public key.
 This error is not detectable until subsequent AEAD decryption.
+Note that these implicit error examples are not exhaustive.

 Applications using HPKE APIs should not assume that classes of failures, especially those that stem from implicit errors, will always manifest the